Orange-OpenSource/hurl/docs/filters.md

 ### decode

-Decode bytes to string using encoding.
+Decodes bytes to string using encoding.

 ```hurl
 # The 'Content-Type' HTTP response header does not precise the charset 'gb2312'